Acosix/alfresco-simple-content-stores/README.md

 - aggregatingStore (Alfresco standard store supporting aggregation of content from multiple stores while writing only to one)
 - deduplicatingFacadeStore (a deduplicating store that acts as a facade to an actual, physical store)
 - standardCachingStore (Alfresco standard caching content store, retrieving and temporarily storing content from a remote, potentially slow content store)
+- compressingFacadeStore (a store that transparently compressed and decompressed content)

 The different types of stores define their individual set of required / optional configuration properties.